A Successful Model That Predicts and Prevents Violence

 It’s time to expand community partnerships between hospitals, law enforcement agencies and others.
 By working together, there is great potential to develop strategies that keep people out of jail and out of harm’s way, creating safer, more productive communities for us all.

-George Hobor, who joined RWJF in 2017, is a program officer working to promote healthy, more equitable communities.
+George Hobor, who joined RWJF in 2017, is a senior program officer working to promote healthy, more equitable communities.
 He is committed to building the capacity of the nonprofit and public sectors to use data and research in their program and policy development, and to advancing a broader conception of health that extends beyond the health care system.
-Read his full bio.

 Laura Leviton, PhD, former employee who joined RWJF in 1999, had described her senior adviser role as “striving to represent the quality and consistency of the Foundation’s research and evaluation and its impact on health and healthcare nationwide.”